daos-stack/daos/doc/admin/architecture.md

 A Pool is identified by a unique UUID and maintains target memberships in the pool map stored in persistent memory.
-The pool map not only records the list of active targets, it also contains the storage topology under the form of a tree that is used to identify targets sharing common hardware components.
-For instance, the first level of the tree can represent targets sharing the same motherboard, then the second level can represent all motherboards sharing the same rack and finally the third level can represent all racks in the same cage.
+The pool map not only records the list of active targets but it also contains the storage topology under the form of a tree that is used to identify targets sharing common hardware components.
+For instance, the first level of the tree can represent targets sharing the same motherboard, and then the second level can represent all motherboards sharing the same rack, and finally the third level can represent all racks in the same cage.
 This framework effectively represents hierarchical fault domains, which are then used to avoid placing redundant data on targets subject to correlated